 What Is An Introvert?

-Introverts make up an estimated 40 percent of the population, but people with this personality type are often seen as something of a mystery.
+Introverts make up an estimated 40% of the population, but people with this personality type are often seen as something of a mystery.
 What exactly is an introvert?
-In order to understand the meaning of introversion, it can be helpful to look at the characteristics that introverts share.
+To understand the meaning of introversion, looking at the characteristics of introverts share can be helpful.

 What Does Introvert Mean?

-Introversion is one of the major personality traits identified on many different theories of personality.
-The so-called big five personality traits include introversion (along with extroversion) as one of the five major dimensions that make up personality.
+Introversion is one of the major personality traits identified in many different theories of personality.
+The so-called big five personality traits include introversion (and extroversion) as one of the five major dimensions of personality.

-Introversion and extroversion are usually characterized as being part of a continuum, with extreme extroversion lying on one end and extreme introversion on the others.
+Introversion and extroversion are usually characterized as being part of a continuum, with extreme extroversion lying on one end and extreme introversion on the other.

 While some people may be very high on introversion or extroversion, most people lie somewhere in the middle of the continuum.

 Introverts are often defined as those who need to expend energy in social situations.
 Where extroverts feel energized by social interactions, introverts typically find it draining.
-After a lot of interactions with others, introverts may feel like they need some quiet time alone to “recharge.”
+After many interactions with others, introverts may feel like they need some quiet time alone to “recharge.”

 Introvert Traits

 There’s been a lot of talk recently about introverts and extroverts.
-These two personality types are often presented as an either/or dichotomy, as in you either fit into one category or the other.
+These two personality types are often presented as an either/or dichotomy as if you fit into one category or another.

 The reality is that introversion and extroversion are actually more of a gradient.
-You might be high in introversion or you might be somewhere more in the middle.
-You might even be more of an introvert in some settings and situations, and much more of an extrovert in others.
-Very few people would qualify and pure extroverts or pure introverts.
+You might be high in introversion or somewhere more in the middle.
+You might even be more of an introvert in some settings and situations and much more of an extrovert in others.
+Very few people would qualify as pure extroverts or pure introverts.

 It is also important to remember that being an introvert does not necessarily mean that you are shy or have social anxiety.
 Some introverted people are shy or socially anxious, but the terms are not synonymous.